secretstartups/handbook/content/job-families/chief-executive-officer/chief-of-staff.md

 1. Own agenda for the [E-group offsite](/handbook/company/offsite/).
 1. Serve as a proxy for the CEO by attending meetings in place of the CEO and making decisions on the CEO's behalf.
 1. Chief of Staff to the CEO will participate in every E-group meeting.
 The person will not be an executive or part of the e-group.
-1. Act as the communication arm for the CEO with team members, clients, investors, community members, and other stakeholders.
+1. Act as the communication arm for the CEO with team members and other stakeholders.
 1. Act as a sounding board to the CEO for new ideas and initiatives.
 1. Prepare ahead of formal and informal Board meetings.
 Ensure CEO has up to date information from every function in advance of questions from the board.
 1. Run special projects that are urgent and important, for example building a company wide [compensation model](/handbook/total-rewards/compensation/compensation-calculator/).